-The following actions are necessary to achieve the RTO targets and implement other goals and policies of this Action Plan, the CTP, and other regional long-range planning documents with shared priorities.
+The following actions are needed necessary to achieve the RTO targets and to implement other goals and policies of this Action Plan, the Countywide Transportation PlanCTP, and other regional long-range planning documents with shared priorities.
 For Contra Costa jurisdictions, requirements for compliance with the GMP are provided in the CCTA Implementation Guide, which specifies that Contra Costa jurisdictions have an obligation to implement Actions consistent with the time frame of the Action Plans.
 Compliance with this requirement will be evaluated by CCTA every other year, based on a Compliance Reporting Checklist submitted by the subregion's incorporated cities and unincorporated portions of western Contra Costa County.
-All Actions are enumerated in a summary table in Appendix B, which also lists the responsible agency, partner agencies, and proposed timeline for each Action.
+A-All Actions are enumerated in a summary table in Appendix B, which also lists the responsible agency, partner agencies, and proposed timeline for each Action.
+The following actions are needed to achieve the RTO targets and to implement other goals and policies of this Plan, the Countywide Transportation Plan, and other regional long range planning documents with shared priorities: